The financial ratings of an insurance company are important

 An annuity or life insurance contract represents a debt to an insurance company that must be paid at some point in the future.
 A life insurance company’s ability to manage debt is one of the most important keys to getting and maintaining a high credit rating.

-Many variables are part of an annuity rating agency’s decision of determination regarding credit ratings, but an annuity ratings agency bases its rating, in most basic terms, on a company’s ability to meet its financial obligations.
+Many variables are part of an annuity rating agency’s decision of determination regarding credit ratings, but an annuity rating agency bases its evaluation, in most basic terms, on a company’s ability to meet its financial obligations.
 Balance sheet categories including cash accounts, equities and bonds are all compared against long-term obligations.
-The ratings agency reviews the company’s history and track record including the timeliness of claim payments.
+The rating agency reviews the company’s history and track record including the timeliness of claim payments.

 As an example of a top-tier rating by Moody’s Investors Service, Moody’s rates investing in US Treasuries as AAA, because regardless of fluctuations in the United States economy, US bonds and bills will be paid with interest and on schedule.
 Because of this dependability, treasury bonds and bills are considered the safest of all investments and most insurance and annuity companies keep them in their portfolio and invest in them heavily.